hyperupcall/blog/content/post/web development a year later.md

 Since the Spring, I joined the [repl.it](https://repl.it) community.
 Some administrators decided to create a GitHub repository for the people active in the Discord chat.
 One one of the first projects created was the [repl-it-electron](https://github.com/repl-it-discord/repl-it-electron) repository.
 Essentially, it was an electron app that showed the repl.it website.
 I started contributing to that, adding some features and improving the build process.
 It's not of huge use now, but some features such as theming and multi-window editing are in the works.

 [carnival](https://github.com/repl-it-discord/carnival) is another repository that's a part of the repl-it-discord GitHub organization.
 It's meant to show off community games created on [repl.it](https://repl.it).
 But even more, it's going to include leaderboards, commenting, voting systems, among many other cool features.
 Me and a few other community members are ramping that project up.
+I'll probably include it in next years reflection.

 ## Next Year: Goals